Exponentiality of first passage times of continuous time Markov chains: Sufficient conditions for exponentiality.

 Let us keep the notation of the previous sections.
 The next theorem provides sufficient conditions for a distribution $\mu$ to insure that $T$ is exponentially distributed under $\p_\mu$.
-This result together with its Corollary \ref{7335} allow us to construct examples for which such distributions exist. \begin{theorem} Let $\{E_1,E_2,\dots\}$ be a finite or infinite partition of $S$ containing at least two elements and with $E_1=D$ $($in particular $\{E_2,E_3,\dots\}$ is a partition of $E$$)$.
-Assume that $\mu$ is a distribution with support in $E$ that satisfies the following condition: \begin{itemize} \item[$(i)$] For all $k\ge2$ and $l\ge1$, with $k\neq l$ and for all $i\in E_k$, the quantity $\sum_{j\in E_l} q_{ij}$ does not depend on $i$.
+As shown in Section \ref{exemples}, this result allows us to construct examples for which such distributions exist. \begin{theorem} Let $\{E_1,E_2,\dots\}$ be a finite or infinite partition of $S$ containing at least two elements and with $E_1=D$ $($in particular $\{E_2,E_3,\dots\}$ is a partition of $E$$)$.
+Assume that: \begin{itemize} \item[$(i)$] For all $k\ge2$ and $l\ge1$ and for all $i\in E_k$, the quantity $\sum_{j\in E_l} q_{ij}$ does not depend on $i$.
 For $i\in E_k$, we set